Forensics Analytics Crime Lab, Hayward CA

 As mentioned above, FACL possesses the expertise to test the most complex evidence.
 Additionally, it offers multiple services such as DNA evidence testing and analysis of crime scenes evidence such as guns and pathology.
 The complexity they address, as well as their multiple of service offerings, needed to be communicated clearly to drive more leads.

 Approach: My initial role was to lead the web design, curate images and develop new text as needed.
 My in-house team and I designed the new dynamic website.
 For example, we used a microscope as the hero image to represent the crime lab industry.
 Immediately below that we used titles and images to emphasize the three main disciplines of the crime lab and serve as portals to the main services FACL offers.
 Further down the page we placed a section naming up to a dozen different services with a graphic icon for each.
 I developed content for the homepage and several of the inner pages such as About, History, Disciplines, Staff and Contact forms.

 In early 2019, the website had great traffic and more leads were coming in.
 I was called back to help implement the comprehensive marketing brief.
 The CEO and I identified priorities and set to work on the email marketing component, redoing the brochure and the trade show booth, and fine tuning the SEO.

 Results: The multiple marketing changes made during 2018 and 2019 have kept the crime lab busy.
 I am supporting their new email marketing and blogging commitments.
 They are setting up a CRM to better manage their sales pipeline and follow up with more leads.

-Team: Joining me on the marketing team were Sandy Barger, (CMO of Chief Outsiders) and Richard Bernius, (CEO of FACL).
+Team of 4: Joining me on the marketing team were Sandy Barger, (CMO of Chief Outsiders) and Richard Bernius, (CEO of FACL), and a WordPress web designer / web programmer.
 Sandy created a comprehensive marketing and branding brief while the implementation of the brief was a smooth collaboration among the three of us.

 New Website, FAcrimelab.com